brndd/scrubbuster/README.md

 - For Warriors and Druids, there is a stance dropdown selection at the top of the inspect window.
 - For Warriors, Rogues and Hunters there is a ammo/quiver selection which you can access by clicking on the ammo slot.
 The addon automatically preselects appropriate ammo and quiver without you having to do anything, though: the quiver selection selects the best (reasonable easily) available quiver for the player's level, and the ammo selection selects the best vendor-bought ammunition available to the player's level.
 For level 70 players, if their weapon itemlevel is above 125 the addon will default to the best available ammunition (Timeless Arrow/Shell) which require The Scale of the Sands reputation to get, otherwise it will use Cenarion Expedition or Honor Hold/Thrallmar reputation ammunition.
 - The tooltip for hit rating (melee, ranged, and spell) will also display the target's total hit rating as adjusted by talents etc. to make it easy to see if a person is hitcapped.
 This only includes the Draenei racial for Draenei players; the party member portion is not included (because it's a buff).
 You will have to factor that in manually if it's applicable.
+- The tooltip for Defense skill will also display the target's chance of being critically hit in melee, ie. uncrittability.
+- The tooltip for Parry, Block and Dodge will also display total passive avoidance.
+This is useful for figuring out uncrushability, but keep in mind active skills like Shield Block are not shown in the tooltip.

 # Limitations and known issues
 - Buffs/auras will probably never be implemented.
 As far as I'm aware, it is virtually impossible for an addon to accurately detect buff effects.